matrix-org/matrix-spec-proposals/proposals/3391-account-data-delete.md

 ```

+Providing an optional `account_data_removed` key, containing an array which references the deleted account-data types.

 Which are the tags that were removed since `since` and `next_batch`, if `since` is specified and valid.

+If between `since` and `next_batch` the account data has been deleted and re-created, this field shouldn't exist,
+and data should be just put in `account_data` as if it's a normal change/creation.

+If, for some reason, an event type exists in both `account_data_removed` and `account_data`, the reference in
+`account_data_removed` must be ignored.

+Full-state syncs must not include `account_data_removed`, but consequently clients must see anything
+in `account_data` as replacing what existed previously.

 ## Potential issues